 Do you have many clients who are in a similar position to me?

 Reason: It’s always worth finding out if an adviser has a lot of experience advising clients in a similar position to yours.

 How risky are the investments you’re suggesting for me?

-Reason: You want to understand how much risk you're taking with your retirement savings.
+Reason: You'll want to understand how much risk you're taking with your retirement savings.
+Your adviser will run through a risk questionnaire to understand what your attitude to risk is.
+They'll then recommend products that match this level of risk.
 You need to ask yourself whether you're comfortable to take this risk or not.

 Is financial advice the secret to feeling good about your money and yourself?